 Stargazing at Maropeng

-The evening commences with a pre-dinner presentation by Maropeng’s resident astronomer, Vincent Nettmann, who engages audiences with his ‘edu-taining’ and easily understandable manner.
+The evening commences at 17h30 with welcome drinks and a pre-dinner presentation by Vincent Nettmann, who engages audiences with his ‘edu-taining’ and easily understandable manner.

 After dinner, you’ll participate in a laser-guided binocular sky tour and large-aperture star-gazing.

 What to take:

 – your own binoculars, if you have them